Medically reviewed by Drugs.com. Last updated on May 17, 2022.

 Preparing for your appointment

-Your family doctor might refer you to a doctor specializing in disorders of the digestive system (gastroenterologist).
-You may need to consult a surgeon if the worms have blocked your intestines.
+Your family doctor might refer you to a doctor trained in digestive disorders (gastroenterologist).
+You may need to see a surgeon if the worms have blocked the intestines.

 What you can do

 Before your appointment, you may want to write down the answers to the following questions:

 - Does anything make your symptoms better or worse?

 - Have you noticed worms in your stool or vomit?

 - Have you traveled to developing countries lately?